RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

 ###### Configure the OTAA Mode on the Platform

-1. If you have selected “**DeviceProfile_OTAA**” as shown in Figure 43, then after the device is created, an Application Key must be also created for this device.
+1. If you have selected “**DeviceProfile_OTAA**”, as shown in **Figure 43**, then after the device is created, an Application Key must be also created for this device.

 <rk-img
   src="/assets/images/wisduo/rak4270-module/quickstart/31.otaa.png"